Ek Nanad Ki Khushiyon Ki Chaabi – Meri Bhabhi: Production

 However, the channel being unhappy with the episodes shot, scrapped them and instructed the production house to rework on the show and script in January 2013.
-The series undergone a revamp with the former script consisting of many children being reduced and change of story focus to adult cast with some cast changes with Kanchi Kaul, Supriya Pilgaonkar, Kanwaljeet Singh and Uzair Basar being retained while others being dropped out.
+The series underwent a revamp with the former script consisting of many children being reduced and change of story focus to adult cast with some cast changes with Kanchi Kaul, Supriya Pilgaonkar, Kanwaljeet Singh and Uzair Basar being retained while others being dropped out.
 Abhishek Bajaj, Esha Kansara, Vipul Gupta, Shweta Gautam and Rohit Sagar were some of the new additions then.
 The series was also renamed as Ek Nanad Ki Khushiyon Ki Chaabi...
 Meri Bhabhi before its premiere and was launched during early June 2013.

-The series garnered an average ratings in its prime time slot and in March 2014 it was decided to end the series due to its low ratings and it went off air on 12 April 2014.
+The series garnered average ratings in its prime time slot and in March 2014, it was decided to end the series due to its low ratings and it went off air on 12 April 2014.
 The shooting of the series was wrapped up on 11 April 2014.

 Reception

-The series opened with a low rating of 1.9 TVR in its debut week.
+The series opened with a rating of 1.9 TVR in its debut week.